mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### What is MongoDB Compass?

 *MongoDB* has a great UI tool called *Compass*.
 Let's learn about it.
 There is a page that gives a general overview of what *Compass* is.
 It also provides a download link and a link to documentation, kind of like a one-stop-shop for *Compass* things.
 Once you download, install, and open *Compass* you will see the *GUI*.
 There you can provide a *connection string* to your data source, which, in our case is an *Atlas Cluster*.

+If you are connecting to a local deployment or something other than an *Atlas Cluster*, click on *Fill in connection fields individually*, and you can provide more detailed information about the deployment that you are looking to connect to.